Viijay-Kr/react-ts-css/README.md

 ### [Reference Provider](https://code.visualstudio.com/docs/languages/typescript#_code-navigation)

-> Experimental Feature. his is turned off till some performance problems are identified
+> Experimental Feature.
+This is turned off till some performance problems are identified

 - Find all the references of a selector across various TS/TSX files - [Demo](assets/references.gif)
   - `reactTsCSS.references` - setting for this feature